PICdew/embedded-playtime/README.md

 thermistor.c

-Basic code which uses a PIC to sample and calulate the temperature measure by a thermistor
+Basic code which uses a PIC to sample and calculate the temperature measure by a thermistor

 =================